AIR-UFG/pointcloud_labeler/README.md

 With this in mind, our team implemented a workaround by modifying a portion of the code in the function responsible for handling zoom.

-If you are interested in applying the same solution, simply replace the `Viewport.cpp` file located at `/root/point_labeler/src/widget/Viewport.cpp` with the `Viewport.cpp` file provided in the root of this repository.
+If you are interested in applying the same solution, simply replace the `Viewport.cpp` file located at `/root/point_labeler/src/widget/Viewport.cpp` with the `Viewport.cpp` file located in the `Docker/files` folder.

 The modification essentially updates the `wheelEvent` function by normalizing the delta value within the `if` block as follows:
 ```cpp